-Our Aim at Stapeley Broad Lane is to raise the aspirations of and expectations for all pupils and young people with SEND.
-Our school provides a focus on outcomes for pupils and young people to ensure they achieve their potential, become confident individuals living fulfilling lives.
+Our aim at Stapeley Broad Lane is to raise the aspirations and expectations of all pupils and young people with SEND.
+Our school provides a focus on outcomes for pupils and young people to ensure they achieve their potential, and become confident individuals living fulfilling lives.